 - Spanish: DELE B1 (Intermediate)

-2. Describe your language skills in your own words
+3. Describe your language skills in your own words

 If you’re applying for a job outside of the UK and Europe (or in an industry where employers are unlikely to be familiar with CEFR), describe your language proficiency using specific terms.

-These are some of the most common terms used to describe language proficiency
+These are some of the most common terms used to describe language proficiency:

-- Intermediate/limited working proficiency – You can express opinions, talk about familiar subjects, send emails and communicate with coworkers, though with limited grammar and vocabulary
+- Intermediate/limited working proficiency: You can express opinions, talk about familiar subjects, send emails and communicate with coworkers, though with limited grammar and vocabulary

-- Beginner – You can talk about familiar topics and express simple ideas
+- Beginner: You can talk about familiar topics and express simple ideas

-Frequently asked questions about language skills
+Frequently asked questions

 1. What language skills are most important?

-Which language skills are most important for your application depends on the job you’re applying for.
+What language skills are most important for your application depends on the job you’re applying for.

-3. What is my language proficiency?
+2. What is my language proficiency?

 In the UK and Europe, the most widely recognised language framework is the CEFR, which measures language ability along a six-point scale: